 Jordan Sand is Professor of Japanese History at Georgetown University in Washington, DC, and Distinguished Visiting Professor at Kokugakuin University in Tokyo.
 He holds a master's degree in architecture history from the University of Tokyo and a doctorate in history from Columbia University.
-He is the author of House and Home in Modern Japan, Tokyo Vernacular: Common Spaces, Local Histories, Found Objects,『帝国日本の生活空間』(Living Spaces of Imperial Japan) and 『破壊と再生の伊勢神宮』 (Destruction and Renewal at Ise Shrine).
+He is the author of House and Home in Modern Japan, Tokyo Vernacular: Common Spaces, Local Histories, Found Objects, 『帝国日本の生活空間』(Living Spaces of Imperial Japan) and 『破壊と再生の伊勢神宮』 (Destruction and Renewal at Ise Shrine).
 He researches and writes widely on the social and cultural history of Japan and the Asia-Pacific.

-The event will be held in English and onsite only at the DIJ Tokyo (access).
-Admission is free.
+The event will be held in English, admission is free.
 The presentation by Professor Fujitani and comments by Professor Sand will be followed by a Q&A session and a small reception.
 To participate in this DIJ Forum, please register via our event website https://dij.tokyo/promise.
 This event is part of the Max Weber Foundation's The Ends of War event series.